 Yet researchers at University of Pennsylvania and Columbia University found circumstances in which retailers do well to complicate choice.
 Among these circumstances are purchase decisions the consumer considers as having potentially life-changing consequences and the alternatives are quite clear-cut.
 Some of these situations, such as buying a house, extend over time.
 Others, such as selecting funeral arrangements, could last no more than a day or two.

 These types of decisions have to do with people’s careers, homes, caretakers, and life partners.
 Because of the significance of such choices, the person believes they should devote time and mental effort even if the process seems at first to constitute a straightforward selection.
-In times of economic strain, there are more of these decisions.
+Times of economic strain often increase the number of such decisions.

 Here, rather than help the consumer find shortcuts, tolerate how the consumer adds complexity: